Maryland can’t stop Ron Harper Jr., falls to Rutgers after miserable second half

 Reese starts

-Freshman forward Julian Reese earned his first career start against the Scarlet Knights, taking the place of sophomore Qudus Wahab.
-Even through a coaching change, Maryland kept the same starting five through its first 16 games until Reese broke through.
+Freshman forward Julian Reese got his first career start against the Scarlet Knights, taking the place of junior Qudus Wahab.
+Even through a coaching change, Maryland had kept the same starting five in its first 16 games until Reese broke through.

-Reese finished with nine points on 2-of-7 shooting to go along with seven rebounds.
+Reese finished with nine points on 2-for-7 shooting to go with seven rebounds.
 He played 25 minutes and helped the Terps seize an early lead.
-By the time Wahab checked in at the 14:15 mark, Reese had grabbed four rebounds and scored a point at the free throw line.
-Reese earned the nod through much of the final 10 minutes of the game as the Terps tried to salvage a win.
+By the time Wahab checked in at 14:15, Reese had grabbed four rebounds and scored a point at the free throw line.
+Reese earned the nod for much of the final 10 minutes of the game as the Terps tried to salvage a win.

 Wahab, a transfer from Georgetown, had a solid start to the season against mid-major opposition, but hadn’t been productive lately.